codewithbernard/react-concepts-recap/README.md

 ## Instructions

 Create simple React application displaying list of items.
 This application will consist of 3 components.
+These should be located in `components` directory.

 1. Header - Simple function based component returning only `<h1>` tag